Pea gravel is a type of aggregate made from small, rounded pebbles. It is commonly used for driveways, walkways, and playgrounds.

-A pea gravel project can cost anywhere from $30 to $250 per cubic yard.
+The cost of gravel for a pea gravel project can be anywhere from $30 to $250 per cubic yard.
 For example, a standard landscaping project with 1,000 square feet of pea gravel will cost around $30 to $70 per cubic yard.
 This would be the gravel price for a standard-sized lot with a small slope that does not need any grading or shaping before installation.

 How Much Do Common Gravel Projects Cost?